GNF Lower Extremity Nerve Course

 THE EXPERTS

 The Global Nerve Foundation instructors and faculty are certified and dedicated nerve surgeons.
 This means that the GNF x Esser is focused on providing a tailored made and hands on international education by experts in the field across the globe.
-The Esser Masterclass is endorsed by the International Federation of Societies for Surgery of the Hand (IFSSH) and the International Confederation of Plastic Surgery Societies (ICOPLAST).
+The Esser Masterclass is endorsed by the International Confederation of Plastic Surgery Societies (ICOPLAST).

 The GNF x Esser Nerve Course will be submitted to the UEMS EACCME® for CME credits.
 If approved the UEMS logo will be depicted at the top of the course page.